Computable-Finance/CoFiX-Announcement/11_CoFiX2.1_Will_Adjust_The_Impact_Cost_Algorithm.md

 # CoFiX v2.1 will adjust the impact cost algorithm

-Cofix v2.1 will adjust the impact cost algorithm as follows。
+Cofix v2.1 will adjust the impact cost algorithm as follows.

 C = vol * β,  β = 0.00001